XGRIDS Pro Guide™ / Module 3: Field Technique

 For areas with significant occlusion (complex machinery, dense shelving, heavy equipment) or where scanning quality is critical, use saturated scanning: cover the same area from multiple different routes and directions rather than a single pass.
 This is more time-consuming but produces substantially better coverage of occluded surfaces.

-Unlike terrestrial laser scanning, where additional time at a station improves results, standing still in one spot with a mobile SLAM device adds no value after the first few seconds.
-If an area needs better coverage, move through it again from a different route and angle, do not stand still hoping for more data.
+Unlike terrestrial laser scanning, where additional time at a station improves results, standing completely still with a mobile SLAM device adds no value after the first few seconds.
+If an area needs better coverage, move through it again from a different route and angle.
+For 3DGS (LCC Studio) workflows, controlled figure-8 motions from a near-stationary position can improve visual coverage and splat density even though the LiDAR geometry does not benefit.
+See 3.1 Movement and Posture for figure-8 technique details.

 Equipment and Object Coverage